okitavera/clearine/README.md

      spacing = 10

      [widget]
-     # set widget font color
-     font-color = #e1e5e8
-     # set widget first line font and format text
+     # set widget first line font, size, color and format
-     firstline-font = DejaVu Sans ExtraLight 90
+     firstline-font = DejaVu Sans ExtraLight
+     firstline-size = 90
+     firstline-color = #e1e5e8
      firstline-format = %H.%M
-     # set widget second line font and format text
+     # set widget second line font, size, color and format
-     secondline-font = DejaVu Sans Book 14
+     secondline-font = DejaVu Sans Book
+     secondline-size = 14
+     secondline-color = #e1e5e8
      secondline-format = %A, %d %B %Y

 For the color, you can use hex format like this :

      [card]
      background-color = #e1e5e8

-     [widget]
-     font-color = #e1e5e8

-Also you can get color from your X resources, by using format like this:
+or you can get color from your X resources, by using format like this:

      [card]
      background-color = {background}

      [widget]
-     font-color = {color6}
+     firstline-color = {color6}

 ## Themes